 We have officially kicked off both demolition and construction to our one million square-foot factory site in Hanford CA. The former Pirelli tire plant location proved ideal as it is strategically located between the country’s two largest electronic vehicle markets: Los Angeles and Silicon Valley.
-In order to achieve our aggressive timeline to get the production FF 91 on the road by the end of ’18, Faraday officials have been working closely with Hanford government officials to renovate this turn-key factory as quickly as possible and move-in manufacturing equipment to begin the production of our first Gamma car, slated to be produced by the end of August of this year.
+In order to achieve our aggressive timeline to get the production FF 91 on the road by the end of ’18, Faraday officials have been working closely with Hanford government officials to renovate this turn-key factory as quickly as possible and move-in manufacturing equipment to begin production.

 FF 91 Exclusive VIP Events